U.S. Department of State Seal

 Intercountry adoptions of children with special needs or medical conditions follow the same procedures as other Convention adoptions.

-While CARA permits intercountry relative adoptions, they are only approved in exceptional situations, such as the parents’ death or in other limited circumstances that serve the best interests of the child.
-Please refer to CARA’s website for more information concerning relative adoptions Intercountry relative adoptions generally follow the same procedures as other Convention adoptions but may require additional steps according to Articles 53 and 54 of CARA’s 2017 Adoption Regulations.
+Intercountry relative adoptions are only approved in exceptional situations, such as the parents’ death or in other limited circumstances that serve the best interests of the child.
+Please refer to CARA’s website for more information concerning relative adoptions.
+Intercountry relative adoptions generally follow the same procedures as other Convention adoptions but may require additional steps according to Articles 53 and 54 of CARA’s 2017 Adoption Regulations.

 CARA does not process cases involving the adoption of Tibetan children.
 If PAPs wish to adopt or gain guardianship of a Tibetan child residing in India, they should consult with the Indian Ministry of External Affairs.

-• Age of Adoptive Child: Children up to 18 years of age that have been cleared by the District CWC are eligible for intercountry adoption.
+Age of Adoptive Child: Children up to 18 years of age that have been cleared by the District CWC are eligible for intercountry adoption.
 Please note that for a child to meet the definition of Convention adoptee under U.S. immigration law, a Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative, must be filed on the child’s behalf while the child is under the age of 16 (or under the age of 18 if the child is the birth sibling of another adopted child who meets the age and other requirements to immigrate based on adoption by the same adoptive parent(s)).
-Please see the USCIS website for special rules on filing dates for children aged 15-16 or siblings aged 17-18.
+Please see the USCIS website and Form I-800 instructions for special rules on filing dates for children aged 15-16 or siblings under 18.

 How to Adopt